creative-connections/Bodylight.js-Components/README.md

 [project-stage-badge: Development]: https://img.shields.io/badge/Project%20Stage-Development-yellowgreen.svg
 [project-stage-page]: https://blog.pother.ca/project-stages/

-Reusable components to build web-based simulator
-  * based on `Modelica` models,
-    * exported to FMU
+Web components of the Bodylight library is a suite of custom elements enhancing HTML web documents with
-    * FMU converted by [Bodylight FMU Compiler](https://github.com/creative-connections/Bodylight.js-FMU-Compiler) into WebAssembly (JS) script.
+* FMU component able to be execute in browser. `Modelica` model is exported to `FMU` using FMI standard and [Bodylight FMU Compiler](https://github.com/creative-connections/Bodylight.js-FMU-Compiler) can convert FMU with source codes and solver into WebAssembly script.
-  * supports basic HTML inputs and outputs
-  * supports dygraphs, chart.js charts outputs
-  * supports Adobe-Animate (exported as CreateJS/EaselJS) visualisation
-  * enhanced markdown rendering with these components
+* Adobe-Animate and Gif-Animate component able to control animation exported from Adobe-Animate or animated GIF and bind them to variables of model simulation.
+* ChartJS and DygraphJS components to visualise model variables in different chart types.
+* Following Web components standard at [1].

+All bodylight web components are registered with a bdl- prefix.
+Components are defined in source code without the prefix, which may be used to build application internally in an Aurelia framework [2].
+However, web components way is framework agnostic standard way.

+This plugin is part of broader tools to enable in-browser simulation using modern web technologies: Web Assembly, HTML, Javascript (ECMAScript6).

 # Usage